JimmyZiqiangCheng/project-awesome/DailyCoding.md

 ## 2021-08-20
 [subsets](https://leetcode.com/problems/subsets/)
 - my solution: for each new item, new subsets are item + all existing subsets.
+- my solution 2: backtracking, have a start index and cur_length, for each ele in array, recursively call the function and keep iterating the start index as well, when sub array length equals to cur_length, put it in the answer array.

 ## 2021-08-19
 [powx n](https://leetcode.com/problems/powx-n/)